What is Industry 4.0

 - Downloading a neutral CAD file from the internet

-When using a supplier spec sheet, the design engineer must create a CAD model representing the supplier’s data.
+When using a supplier spec sheet, a design engineer must create a CAD model representing the supplier’s data.

-The first issue with this method is the margin for human error when translating the information from a spec sheet to a 3D CAD model is very high.
+The first issue with this method is the margin for human error when translating the information from a spec sheet to a 3D CAD model.
 Engineers typically only embed the metadata they need for their specific job.
 Data required for downstream processes often won’t make it into the model.

 Having engineers create 3D models from parts that already exist is a colossal waste of time.
 Engineers admit to spending 25% of their time searching for and recreating supplier parts.